ramsteak/EstraPy/README.md

 It uses input files, written in a simple to read syntax, to perform analysis of synchrotron data files.
 The program supports the import, main data handling, plotting and output data.
 The documentation is available [here](https://ramsteak.github.io/EstraPy/).
 EstraPy is run by the command line, and executes the commands one by one.

-To download the latest release of EstraPy, navigate to the [releases](https://github.com/ramsteak/EstraPy/releases) section of the [repository](https://github.com/ramsteak/EstraPy/) and download the latest release.
+To download the latest release of EstraPy, navigate to the [releases](https://github.com/ramsteak/EstraPy/releases) section and download the latest release.
 Install with your python package manager, such as:

 ```sh
 py -m pip install estrapy-1.0.0-py3-none-any.whl